Kevin Bowyer: Repertoire and performances

 He has performed and broadcast all over the world, and has released around ninety recordings, including all of Bach's organ music for the Nimbus recording label.
 His recital repertoire is enormous and ever expanding; in an article restricted to European 20th-century classical music for the organ, he mentions over 100 composers whose music he has played.
 Though he sees contemporary music as his vocation, he plays organ music from the Renaissance and Baroque periods onwards, and has shown an appreciation for the qualities of historical instruments in such music.

-He is the only person to have played and recorded Kaikhosru Sorabji's First Organ Symphony in its entirety.
+He is the first of two people to have played and recorded Kaikhosru Sorabji's First Organ Symphony in its entirety, and the only person to have performed Sorabji's Second Organ Symphony in its entirety.

 He was organist of the Parish of Warwick from 1989 until 1998; during this time, he taught around the country for the St Giles International Organ School.
 In 2005 he was appointed university organist at the University of Glasgow (with access to the Harrison & Harrison/Willis organ in the University Memorial Chapel), while continuing his teaching career at the Royal Northern College of Music in Manchester and the Royal Scottish Academy of Music and Drama in Glasgow.
 New projects include the annual Glasgow International Organ Festival and Glasgow Pipeworks series of recitals of new music for organ.

 On learning music, he says: "I practise bits and pieces of it over and over again until my fingers are moving faster than my brain, then I home in on what is difficult and link these with the easier passages, but the easier passages are still no less learned than the difficult ones.
 Sometimes it's necessary to practise for twelve to fourteen hours a day, during which you need to keep your mind alert."
 A particular example has been when he had to learn Niccolo Castiglioni's Sinfonia Guerriere et Amorose, 41 minutes of "nearly unplayable music. [...]
 I set my mind to encompass it in an eight-day learning period, a frame-work the piece naturally slipped into."

 Since 2008 he has been able, with the support of the Glasgow University Trust, to be engaged almost exclusively in preparing for performances of Sorabji's three organ symphonies, the difficulties of which he describes thus:

 The lengths are also considerable: the Second Symphony alone is over an hour longer than Messiaen's complete organ music put together.
 The Second Symphony was premiered in 2010 and there were several postponements due to the difficulty of learning it.
 The Third Organ Symphony is expected to be premiered in 2022.
 Bowyer has also produced new typeset editions of Sorabji's three organ symphonies.